-In the process of writing my thesis which I have now handed in, I had to quite often check that I was not exceeding the word limit by running the following command:
+In the process of writing my thesis, I had to frequently check that I was not exceeding the word limit by running the following command:

 And each time, I would get the following warning: